-Fitbit Luxe review: A luxury fitness tracker for fashion-forward folks
+Fitbit Luxe review: A luxurious fitness tracker for fashion-forward folks

-Bottom line: The Fitbit Luxe is not the best fitness tracker around.
+The Fitbit Luxe is not the best fitness tracker around.
 It's not even the best tracker that Fitbit makes.
-It is a beautifully designed device that does most of the things that most people want in a fitness tracker, all while looking better than other comparable wearables.
-It's missing some features like NFC and GPS that may be important to some, but that aren't table stakes for most trackers.
+It is a beautifully designed device that does most things that most people want in a fitness tracker, all while looking better than other comparable wearables.
+On the other hand, it's missing some features like NFC and GPS that may be important to some, but that aren't table stakes for most trackers.

 - Most fashionable Fitbit ever

-Note: This article was updated in August 2022 with the following changes.
-This article was updated in October 2021 with the following changes.